TypeFox/oct-playground-demo/documentation/demo-scenario.md

     }
 ```

- - You type: `// Wait - should that be an error or just downgrade them to VIP pricing?`
+ - **You:** "Wait, should that be an error?
+What if an enterprise customer wants to make a small order?
+We'd just reject it?"

- - Jan types: `// Good question.
-What's the business rule?`
+ - **Jan:** "Good point.
+What should we do?"

- - You type: `// Let's make it a warning and apply VIP pricing instead.
-We don't want to lose the sale.`
+ - **You:** "Let's make it a warning and just give them VIP pricing instead.
+We don't want to lose the sale."

- - Jan updates:
+ - **Jan:** "Smart.
+So downgrade them automatically..." *(updates the code)*

 ```typescript
     // Rule 3: ENTERPRISE minimum (warning, will apply VIP pricing)